Artificial Turf? Big Mistake.

 Want a green lawn that needs no irrigation or mowing?
 That sounds ideal.
 As with most products that sound too good to be true, so it is with artificial turf.
 Modern artificial turf is not much like the Astroturf of old.
 Artificial grass blades are usually made of polyethylene, polypropylene or nylon, which create soft, harder or stiff blades respectively.
 These are anchored in an infill material that is usually a mixture of sand and ground up recycled automobile tires among other things.
 Utilizing recycled tires should give this product big bonus points; however, this material will leach heavy metals into the ground, contaminating the dirt for decades.
 When heated, the plastic and rubber will release toxins into the air as well.

-Heat is the biggest problem with artificial turf.
+Heat is the biggest problem with artificial turf, according to King Green.
 The infill made of plastic and rubber is a thermal mass: as it sits in the sun it absorbs and radiates heat.
 For example, at 6 pm, an hour before the Women’s World Cup in Canada began at the end of a nice 75 degree day, the artificial turf on which they were to play measured 120F.
 Where daytime temperatures rise to 100F, the turf could measure up to 180F.
 Having turf where children or animals play can cause burns.

 Radiating heat from thermal mass such as hardscape (usually cements and asphalt), expanses of gravel, and especially artificial turf will heat up homes and is a contributor to more energy usage for air conditioners and fans.
 In arid areas there might not be much rainfall but there can be fog and ambient moisture that normally collects on leaves and drips as a form of irrigation.
 Good pollenization partially depends upon moist, still air because pollen dries rapidly.
 Radiating heat and reflected light (the albeido effect) from these surfaces help to dry out moist air and cause air movement as the heat rises.
 The more rising heat, the windier and drier the atmosphere becomes and the less fruit and vegetable set there is.
 As artificial turf heats up to a third again of the atmospheric temperature and continues to radiate into the evening it is even more damaging to atmospheric moisture than bright cement.